-The walk in a nutshell: Climb up onto the high moorland summit of Wild Boar Fell via Uldale Gill before crossing a patchwork of fields to the village of Ravenstonedale.
+In Summary: Climb up onto the high moorland summit of Wild Boar Fell via Uldale Gill before crossing a patchwork of fields to the village of Ravenstonedale.

-Don’t miss: This is a real 'away from it all' walk through beautiful upland scenery, with a fantastic pub at the end of the day.
+Highlight: This is a real 'away from it all' walk through beautiful upland scenery, with a fantastic pub at the end of the day.

-The Howgill Fells are a real hidden gem - miles of peaceful green hills waiting to be explored.
+The Howgill Fells are a real hidden gem - miles of peaceful, green hills waiting to be explored.

-Option 1: Strolls with the Shepherdess
+Option 1 - Strolls with the Shepherdess

-Distance: 5 miles (8½km)
+Distance: 5 miles (8.5km)

 Total ascent: 500 feet (150m)

-The walk in a nutshell: From the quirky Cross Keys Temperance House we're greeted with scenes of Cautley Spout waterfall, before a riverside walk takes us to Farfield Mill and on to Sedbergh.
+In Summary: From the quirky Cross Keys Temperance House we're greeted with scenes of Cautley Spout waterfall, before a riverside walk takes us to Farfield Mill and on to Sedbergh.

-Don’t miss: Local stories and histories as you walk - you'll be accompanied by hill farmer, designer and author - Alison O'Neill, the Shepherdess.
+Highlight: Local stories and histories as you walk - you'll be accompanied by hill farmer, designer and author - Alison O'Neill, the Shepherdess.

-Option 2: on top of the Howgills
+Option 2 - On Top of the Howgills

-Distance: 9 miles (14½km)
+Distance: 9 miles (14.5km)

 Total ascent: 1,900 feet (580m)

-The walk in a nutshell: This circular walk from Sedbergh ascends to the summit of Arant Haw in the Howgill Fells.
+In Summary: This circular walk from Sedbergh ascends to the summit of Arant Haw in the Howgill Fells.
 We then descend over the Nab to join the Dales Way and return to Sedbergh along the River Rawthey.

-Don’t miss: the chance for a local insight into one of the true hidden gems of the area - Brigflatts.
+Highlight: The chance for a local insight into one of the true hidden gems of the area - Brigflatts.

-Option 3: Black Force & the Howgills
+Option 3 - Black Force & the Howgills

 Distance: 9½ miles (15km)